pandashavenobugs/MqttResponsePatternBlogPost/README.md

 }
 ```

-mqtt-async.helpers.ts is a wrapper that turns the mqttClient callbacks into async await function.
+mqtt-async.helpers.ts is a wrapper that turns the mqttClient callbacks into the async await function.